-The hypothesis tests which test the claim one-sided or in a specific direction called one-tailed tests.
+The hypothesis tests which test the claim one-sided or in a specific direction are called one-tailed tests.
 A one-tailed test allows you to determine if the mean/median of the sample group is greater/less than the target mean/median value (for 1-sample test) or it is greater/less than the other sample group mean/median value (for 2 sample test).

-Example – Suppose a quality engineer wants to compare the mean production time of machine A and B. He wants to assess the claim of the supervisor that the production rate of Machine A is greater than B. So he decided to do this using hypothesis testing and then he defined the two hypothetical condiction.
+Example – Suppose a quality engineer wants to compare the mean production time of machines A and B. He wants to assess the claim of the supervisor that the production rate of Machine A is greater than B. So he decided to do this using hypothesis testing and then he defined the two hypothetical condiction.
 See below –

 - H1: Ma > Mb (Claim)

 So here if you look at the alternate hypothesis statement you will find that the claim assessment is in one direction only i.e. claim of the supervisor that the production rate of Machine A is greater than B. Hence this is called a one-tailed test.